How to Make $500,000 Selling a No Budget DSLR Indie Film with Michael Polish

 - Leave an honest review on iTunes.
 Your ratings and reviews really help and I read each one.

 - Subscribe to the Podcast on iTunes, Stitcher, Soundcloud or via RSS

 How We Made Love – Michael Polish Documentary

 Mark and Michael Polish are all about sharing information with indie filmmakers. about the no-budget filmmaking process—and how passion trumps budget every time They created 22-minute documentary on the making of the film called How We Made Love, featuring in-depth cast and crew interviews.
 It’s an amazing mini film school for all the indie film hustlers out there.

 If you liked Michael Polish: How to Make Money Selling a No Budget Indie Film, then you’ll love:

 How to Shoot and Sell Six Feature Films in a Year with Joe Swanberg

-Enjoyed “Michael Polish – How to Make Money Selling a No Budget Indie Film?”
+Enjoyed “Michael Polish – How to $500,000 Selling a No Budget DSLR Indie Film?”
 Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.